Skip to main content

 "I saw you out there.
 When I was in the bathroom line."

-Margaret fixes her.
-"A doppelganger wearing the same outfit as you."
+Margaret fixes me.
+"A dopelganger wearing the same outfit as you."

 Now there is something in her face, a bolt of anger.
-Olivia has never seen Margaret angry before and considered for a moment crawling under her seat.
+I've never seen Margaret angry before, and I considered for a moment crawling under my seat.
 "That's so odd."

 "You were just standing there, completely still, just glaring at me.
 I thought to call out to you, but... your expression, it was so intense, like you despised me.
 There was something…" she labours over the next word, "wrong with your eyes.
 I can't explain it.
 It reminded me of… you know the last scene in Black Narcissus. "

-Olivia wants to laugh again at this; of course, she knows the scene.
-It's her favourite film, the topic of her own dreaded book.
-She wants to point this out to Margaret, but she also wants to say: "I didn't leave my seat, I swear to you, Margaret, not for a second!"
-But when she opens her mouth:
+I want to laugh again: of course, I know the scene.
+It's my favourite film, essentially the topic of my dreaded book.
+I want to point this out to Margaret.
+I also want to say: "I didn't leave my seat, I swear to you, Margaret, not for a second!"
+But when I open my mouth:

 "Then what happened?"

-She turns away and fixes her gaze on the screen, maybe afraid to see that stare.
-Olivia tries to think of something reassuring to say.
-She tries to mount the evidence in her favour.
+She turns away and fixes her gaze on the screen, maybe afraid to see that stare again.
+I try to think of something reassuring to say.
+I try to mount the evidence in my favour.

 The lights dip, and a muted tone fills the room.
 Someone is shushing.

 "It wasn't me!"
-Her voice sounds slightly strangled, like a child.
+My voice sounds strangled, like a child.

-Margaret turns to her.
-"How could it not be you?"
+Margaret whispers, "How could it not be you?"

-Olivia feels a crick in the centre of her back, and then the desperate need to get up and walk.
-She actually does stand up, but Margaret pulls down hard on her sleeve, and Olivia sits back down.
+The tingle in the centre of my back quickly switches to pain, and I feel the desperate need to get up.
+I actually do stand up, but Margaret pulls down hard on my sleeve, and I fall back down into my seat.

 "The movie's starting."

-Olivia watches two ushers in black suits and red ascots, early twenties, talking to one another in the alcove under one of the theatre's boxes, the one emblazoned with the word COMEDY.
+I watch two ushers in black suits and red ascots, early twenties, talking to one another in the alcove under one of the theatre's boxes, the one emblazoned with the word COMEDY.
 Something is indeed amusing to them; they're both grinning as they watch the crowd.
-One of them meets her eye.
-She looks down at her phone and sees an email notification from a newsletter she keeps forgetting to unsubscribe to: "VISIONS WORKSHOP: RELEASE YOUR…" It cuts off.
-The lights dim briefly.
-She's missed her window for wine, which is too bad because she still feels oddly uneasy.
-She didn't get much sleep last night, and her thoughts are a bit frayed.
-She had found it hard to get to the page this week; something always pulled her focus away.
+One of them meets my eye.
+I look down at my phone and see an email notification from a newsletter that I never read: "VISIONS WORKSHOP: RELEASE YOUR…" It cuts off.
+The lights dim briefly: I've missed the window for wine, and I still feel oddly uneasy.
+My thoughts have been a bit frayed this week.
+I found it hard to get to the page, something always pulled me away.
 It was fine, there was still time.

 The room is filling up, the din getting louder.
-She looks over her shoulder and scans the entrances, but can't see Margaret.
+I look over my shoulder and scan the entrances, but I can't see Margaret.
 She'll show up right before it starts, with her knack for timing.
-She is always, almost uncannily, at the right place at the right time.
-Earlier that week, Margaret learned she'd received funding for a new project, a book on the history of body doubles in film, how their imperfect forms absorb the physical and psychic blows so the star can stay unscathed.
+She is always, almost uncanilly, at the right place at the right time.
+She once got a really important fellowship because she met the director of the institute in the steam room of that Russian spa uptown.
+Earlier that week, Margaret learned she'd received funding for a new project, a book on the history of body doubles in film, how their imperfect forms absorb the physical and psychic blows from filmmaking so the star can remain an icon, unscathed.
 It's a good topic, brilliant actually.
 It's one of those ideas that you would have never thought of but seems so obvious, almost fated, when you hear it.
-And although Margaret didn't seem to care what other people were interested in, she always seemed to land on something that people actually cared about, seemed to care about a lot, actually.
+And although Margaret didn't seem to care what other people were interested in, she always seemed to land on something that people cared about.
+Seemed to care about a lot, actually.

 The lights flicker again.
-She turns again to scan the room.
+I turn again to scan the room.
 Margaret's pushing it.
-The intermission music, a portentous and dry piano trio, written right before the composer's death, or so said Margaret, is starting to wear on her.
-It seems the room has gotten louder.
-Her shoulders were tight; the week has been stressful.
-She was so excited for this night out, after days of near panic over her own manuscript, progress on which had stalled once more.
-But now that she's here, she can't seem to relax.
-Her mind is elsewhere.
+The intermission music, a portentous and dry piano trio written right before the composer's death, or so said Margaret, is starting to wear on me.
+It seems the room has gotten even louder.
+My head hurts; the week has been so stressful.
+I was looking forward to this night out, after days of near panic over my manuscript, progress on which had stalled once more (it's fine, there's still time.)
+But now that I'm here, I can't seem to relax.
+My mind is elsewhere.

-Finally, she sees her.
-Margaret makes her way down the already full aisle, awkwardly squeezing past.
-She's not apologizing.
-Olivia smiles as she approaches, ready to chide her for cutting it so close.
-But Margaret seems upset; her face is sallow and drawn.
-She sits down but doesn't make eye contact.
+Finally, I see her.
+Margaret makes her way down the already full aisle, awkwardly squeezing past people's knees.
+I notice that she's not apologizing.
+I smile as she approaches, ready to chide her for cutting it so close.
+But Margaret looks disturbed; the muscles on her face tensed into a slight grimace.
+She sits down but doesn't make eye contact with me.

 "I guess you decided to get the wine after all," Margaret says.